 What percentage of embryos will grow to the Blastocyst stage in culture?

 For younger patients, up to 50% of all embryos will continue to grow to the Blastocyst stage.
 However, 10% of patients will not have an opportunity for embryo transfer due to the absence of Blastocyst development.
 Aging drastically impacts the numbers of embryos which are capable of developing to the Blastocyst stage.

 There are two main concerns with Blastocyst culture:

-Yes, if you have less than four, 8-cell quality embryos on the 3rd day of culture, we do not recommend proceeding with Blastocyst culturing even if you so desire it.
-With Blastocyst culturing, we are not able to freeze as many embryos because of poor embryo development till blastocyst stage.
+Yes, if you have less than four, 8-cell quality embryos on the 3rd day of culture, we do not recommend proceeding with blastocyst culturing.In such cases, with blastocyst culturing, we will not be able to freeze many embryos because of poor embryo development till blastocyst stage.

 Also, there appears to be an <1% risk of identical twinning with Blastocyst culturing (including the possibility of conjoint twinning where the babies may be connected and share some organs).
 Which is slightly higher than that in the natural process or by normal IVF Cycle